Sodium picosulfate should only be used to provide short-term relief from constipation.

-- The dose for adults is 2-4 capsules or 5-10 ml of liquid.
-Take the capsules with a drink of water to help you swallow.
+- The dose for adults is 5-10 ml of liquid.
 Sodium picosulfate takes about 6-12 hours to work; therefore, it is best taken at bedtime.

-- If sodium picosulfate has been prescribed for your child, follow carefully the instructions you are given, as your doctor will adjust the dose according to their age and needs.
+- If sodium picosulfate has been prescribed for your child, follow carefully the instructions you are given, as your doctor will adjust the dose according to your child's age and needs.

 - Sodium picosulfate should only be used for a short time.
 This is because your bowel can start to rely on this type of laxative to make it work rather than working on its own.
 If you are still constipated after taking it for five days, you should speak with your doctor.

 - A healthy diet containing fibre (wholegrain breads and cereals, bran, fruit and green leafy vegetables) with six to eight full glasses of water each day and daily exercise are important in maintaining healthy bowel function.